 Please Note: Individuals who live in or around our staffed chapters in New York City, Los Angeles, the San Francisco Bay Area, Michigan or Massachusetts pay dues directly to their chapters.

 Membership in the National Lawyers Guild is open to attorneys, law students, legal workers and jailhouse lawyers (to learn more about joining as a jailhouse lawyer member, which is free, see this page).
 Legal workers are defined as anyone who has worked in any office, collective or other institution which has as its primary function the provision of legal services, information or education.
 If you are not an attorney, law student, or legal worker, please consider becoming a Friend of the NLG.
 To learn about benefits of joining, please see our Why Join page.

-Sliding Scale Policy: the NLG relies almost entirely on membership dues to sustain our operations, and we count on those who can afford to pay higher amounts to help offset the costs of membership for those who cannot.
-Nevertheless, our memberhship rates are suggested, sliding scale amounts. as we strive to make participation in the Guild as accessible as possible to all legal practitioners who share our mission, regardless of income.
+Sliding Scale Policy: the NLG relies on membership dues to sustain our operations, and we count on those who can afford to pay higher amounts to help offset the costs of membership for those who cannot.
+Nevertheless, our memberhship rates are suggested, sliding scale amounts, as we strive to make participation in the Guild as accessible as possible to all legal practitioners who share our mission, regardless of income.
 If you'd like to ask about our sliding scale policy, please email email@example.com.

 SUGGESTED DUES SCHEDULE: